sneelco/www.scottneel.com/source/_posts/hello-world.md

 * AWS S3

 At some point I will post a blog entry on how this web site is made and deployed.

+As for the reason Hexo is used, that primarily boils down to wanting to author the blog posts in Markdown.
+Other then that, it offers all the basic features I wanted such as the ability to tag and categorize posts and also be able to add arbitrary pages.